Self-Guided Walking Tour in Stralsund

 8. 8

-German Oceanographic Museum in Stralsund, stop 8 on the self-guided walking tour
+German Oceanographic Museum (Deutsches Meeresmuseum) in Stralsund, stop 8 on the self-guided walking tour

 The route ends where the town's sea obsession began.
 The Meeresmuseum is the original and oldest site of the foundation that later built the OZEANEUM, opened back in 1951 inside the hall of the former Katharinenkirche, a Gothic convent church.
 After a full modernisation it reopened on 17 July 2024, so what you walk into is essentially a brand-new museum inside a medieval shell.
 The exhibits cover fishing, ocean research, and marine conservation, with aquariums holding sea turtles and South Sea fish under the old church vaults.
 Admission matches the OZEANEUM at 20 euro adults, 16 euro reduced, 12 euro children 4 to 16, free under 4, with the same 9:30 to 17:00 daily hours (to 19:00 in July and August, last entry 60 minutes before close).
 If you have already done the OZEANEUM today, decide whether you want a second aquarium; the Gothic setting here is the distinct draw.
 This is the end of the walk, back in the heart of the old town.